Reduce Time to Market on New Fashions...Without Compromise

 Empty racks are a growing problem in the retail industry.
 A reduced number of workers at every level of the supply chain has led to manufacturing and shipping disruptions, causing inflation and a reduced speed to market.
 The products that are developed these days are being manufactured more slowly and face substantial shipping delays.
 When this happens, customers have fewer purchasing options, so they’re more likely to purchase with an online marketplace offering two-day shipping at breakneck prices.

 But it doesn’t have to be like this.
-An agile fashion PLM solution can give retailers more visibility into where their product is in the production cycle –– creating the opportunity for more accurate product forecasting.
+An agile fashion PLM solution will give retailers more visibility into where their product is in the production cycle –– creating the opportunity for more accurate product forecasting.
 Since retailers always know where their products are located, there are fewer bottlenecks and delays.
 Reducing time wasted on the front end enables retailers to get products to market faster, while demand for the items is at its peak.
 The result is full shelves stocked with better products, cultivating more excited customers and creating a stronger buzz about the brand.

 Strategic vendor management

 It’s no secret that most retail businesses struggle to offer the vendors in their brand portfolio the same exposure and access to resources as their online marketplace counterparts.
 Few retailers can compete with Amazon’s built-in audience –– of around 2.2 billion website visits a month.
 In 2021, Amazon had a market share of 11.5 percent of total apparel sales in the United States.
 But the online apparel market is where Amazon gives fashion retailers some severe competition: the behemoth accounted for 34.5 percent of all online apparel sales in 2021.